Partition of India: History, Causes & Effects

 Lord Mountbatten announced the partition on June 4, 1947, and the scheme was subsequently endorsed by Nehru and Jinnah, the two leading representatives from the Hindu and Muslim communities, respectively.

 Did you know: Mountbatten was a maternal uncle of Prince Philip, Duke of Edinburgh, and a second cousin of King George VI?

-Why India and Pakistan seem to be at each other’s throats
+Why do India and Pakistan seem to be at each other’s throats?

 States are partitioned into smaller units usually as a means of resolving ethnic disputes globally.
-Whether or not separating groups is an effective and wise way of promoting peace among groups that do not get along continues to enjoy vibrant debates by both policymakers and scholars.
+However, whether or not separating groups is an effective and wise way of promoting peace among groups that do not get along continues to enjoy vibrant debates by policymakers and scholars.

-To make matters worse, Britain rolled out a system of merging politics with religion, resulting in people voting for candidates of their own religious identification.
+To make matters worse, Britain rolled out a system of merging politics with religion, resulting in people voting for candidates on religious lines.
 In effect, the colonial authorities created political seats reserved for either Muslims or Hindus.

 The unresolved Kashmir problem has also caused a lot of rift between the two nuclear-armed countries.
-According to the Indian Independence Act, however, inhabitants of the princely state of Kashmir were given the power to determine which country to join.
-Initially, Hari Singh, the maharaja of Kashmir, had wanted an independent state of Kashmir; however, a couple of months after the independence, the maharaja opted to be with India.
-Since then both countries have claimed the region in full.
+Per the provision in the Indian Independence Act, inhabitants of the princely state of Kashmir had the power to determine which country to join.
+Hari Singh, the maharaja of Kashmir, initially wanted an independent state of Kashmir; however, a couple of months after the independence, the maharaja opted for Kashmir to be in India.
+Singh’s decision did not sit well with the Muslim extremists in Pakistan.
+Since then, both countries have claimed the region in full.

-The unrest has caused the deaths of several thousands of people.
-The United Nations (UN), numerous U.S. presidents and world leaders have offered or tried to de-escalate the Kashmir Crisis, however, they have all proved futile.
+All in all, the unrest in the Kashmir has caused the deaths of several thousands of people.
+The United Nations (UN), numerous U.S. presidents, and world leaders have offered or tried to de-escalate the Kashmir Crisis; however, they have all proved futile.